musket-ml/segmentation_training_pipeline/README.md

     initial_weights: ./fpn-resnext2/weights/best-0.1.weights #let's load weights from this file
 ```

-stage entries allow you to configure custom learning rate, balance of negative examples, callbacks, loss function
+Stage entries allow you to configure custom learning rate, balance of negative examples, callbacks, loss function
-and even initial weights that should be used on a particular stage.
+and even initial weights which should be used on a particular stage.

 #### Composite losses

 Framework supports composing loss as a weighted sum of predefined loss functions.
-For example following construction
+For example, following construction
 ```yaml
 loss: binary_crossentropy+0.1*dice_loss
 ```
-will result in loss function which is composed from `binary_crossentropy` and  `dice_loss` functions
+will result in loss function which is composed from `binary_crossentropy` and  `dice_loss` functions.

 #### Cyclical learning rates

 ![Example](https://github.com/bckenstler/CLR/blob/master/images/triangularDiag.png?raw=true)

-As told in [Cyclical learning rates for training neural networks](https://arxiv.org/abs/1506.01186) CLR policies can provide quicker converge for some neural network tasks and architectures
+As told in [Cyclical learning rates for training neural networks](https://arxiv.org/abs/1506.01186) CLR policies can provide quicker converge for some neural network tasks and architectures.

 ![Example2](https://github.com/bckenstler/CLR/raw/master/images/cifar.png)

-We support them by adopting Brad Kenstler [CLR callback](https://github.com/bckenstler/CLR) for Keras
+We support them by adopting Brad Kenstler [CLR callback](https://github.com/bckenstler/CLR) for Keras.

-If you want to use them just add `CyclicLR` in your experiment configuration file as shown in this example:
+If you want to use them, just add `CyclicLR` in your experiment configuration file as shown below:

 ```yaml
 callbacks: